ashwanikumar04/udacity-mlnd-smartcab/output/Readme.md

  -- left : -9.37

 ```

-As can be seen from the above policy, that the agent did choose not to do anything as ```None``` has the heighest value.
-Also, ```right``` has positive value as it is allowed to take right when the signal is red.
+This result is because of reinforcement learning.
+The heighest value is for **None** which is correct in the optimal policy.
+The agent also learned a suboptimal policy **right** which is also correct it is allowed to take **right** when the signal is red.

 One example of the sub-optimal policy can be as below (line#89)
 ```